Direct Aid Program (DAP) – Mumbai

 The Direct Aid Program (DAP) provides small grants for activities that support development and strengthen communities in India.
 Over the past decade, DAP has built linkages and fostered relationships between Australia and these communities.

-The Australian Consulate-General in Mumbai supports small-scale, sustainable development projects in Maharashtra, Gujarat & Goa, with grants typically up to 10 lakh INR.
+The Australian Consulate-General in Mumbai supports small-scale, sustainable development projects in Goa, Gujarat and Maharashtra, with grants typically up to AUD 20,000 for new applicants and AUD 40,000 for existing partners.

-Below are examples of past projects funded by the Consulate-General in Mumbai:
+The Australian Consulate-General supported 15 projects in Goa, Gujarat and Maharashtra in 2016-2017.
+Below are examples of past projects funded by the Consulate-General in Mumbai.

 What sort of projects do we fund?

-We welcome high quality applications that will support development and strengthen communities in Maharashtra, Gujarat & Goa across all sectors.
+We welcome high quality applications that will support development and strengthen communities in Goa, Gujarat and Maharashtra across all sectors.
 While we always seek a diversity of projects, this year we are especially looking for projects that will support development through:

 - economic and social empowerment of women and girls